Other Functions

 Result:

-Returns amount of remaining space on the filesystem where the files of the databases located.
-It is always smaller than total free space (filesystemFree) because some space is reserved for OS.
+Returns the amount of free space in the filesystem hosting the database persistence.
+The returned value is always smaller than total free space (filesystemFree) because some space is reserved for the operating system.

 Syntax